gvwilson/sdgc/fraud/index.md

-# What Kinds of Fraud do Tech Companies Commit?
+# How Do Tech Companies Get Away With Fraud?

 <p class="subtitle">how many startups' business models resemble Ponzi schemes and other frauds</p>